(Applies to ALL Coops EXCEPT for the Charming Coop!)

 1. Build a Leveled Pad - Your pad can be as elaborate as concrete or as simple as a limestone pad.
 By the way, most people do opt for a limestone pad, which is perfectly acceptable for this purpose!
 Either way, please make sure your pad is as follows:

 Pad Size - We recommend your overall pad should measure between 6”-12” larger than the footprint of the coop you ordered!
-For example, if you ordered a 6’x6’ coop, you should build a pad that is up to 7’x7’
+For example, if you ordered a 6’x6’ coop, you should build a pad that is up to 7’x7’.
+If your coop comes with a porch please add 4' to your footprint measurement.

 2. Ensure that Our Trucks Can Deliver - Because we are unfamiliar with your property, we would ask that you, please communicate with us about any concerns as it relates to accessibility to your property!
 This is particularly important for those of you receiving a fully assembled coop.
 Please take the time to check the following: